firebolt-db/godocs/docs/Guides/getting-started/get-started-next.md

 1. On the [Firebolt Workspace page](https://go.firebolt.io/), select the **Configure**(<img src="../../assets/images/configure-icon.png" alt="AggIndex" width="14"/>) icon from the left navigation pane.
 2. Under **Organization settings**, select **Billing**.
 3. Click **Connect to AWS Marketplace** to take you to the Firebolt page on AWS Marketplace.
-4. On the AWS Marketplace page, click the **View Purchase Options** on the top right hand corner of the screen.
+4. On the AWS Marketplace page, click the **View Purchase Options** in the top right hand corner of the screen.
 5. Click **Setup Your Account**.

 Your account should now be associated with AWS Marketplace.

 ## Learn more about Firebolt
-* Learn about Firebolt’s unique [architecture](../../Overview/architecture-overview.md)
+* Learn about Firebolt’s unique [architecture](../../Overview/architecture-overview.md).
 * Learn more about creating tables and [managing your data](../../Overview/data-management.md) in order to let Firebolt provide the fastest query times.
 * Learn about the [engines](../../Overview/engine-fundamentals.md) that Firebolt uses to process queries and how to select the right size.
 * Learn how to [load](../loading-data/loading-data.md) different kinds of data.